Harry Wright (Australian footballer): Football

+Wright was extremely agile; in 1894, "Observer", the football correspondent for The Argus, noted that, among the "clever gymnasts" in the Essendon team, "Wright their forward player, can kick a boxing-glove out of a man's hand, the holder standing on a chair, and holding it higher than his own head."

+Essendon (VFA)

-Wright made his debut in 1894, and was part of the Essendon team that won the premiership that year.
+Recruited from the Ballarat Imperials Football Club in the Ballarat Football Association (BFA), Wright made his debut for the Essendon Football Club in the Victorian Football Association (VFA) in 1894.
+He was part of the Essendon team that won the premiership that year.

+Essendon (VFL)

 He won his second premiership in the 1897 season.
 During that season, he kicked the winning goal for Essendon in the first round final against Geelong.
 He also played in the first ever VFL Grand Final the following year.
 A centreman, Wright finished on the losing team on that occasion but took part in a winning Grand Final in 1901, winning his third premiership.